usecanvas/canvas-native-3/README.md

 - `height` (number) - The height, in pixels, of the image
 - `alt-text` (string) - The alt text to display on top of the image
 - `title` (string) - The title of the image
+- `uploadCacheID` (string) - A UUID identifying an image being uploaded

 #### Example